4 Facts About the Apollo Guidance Computer

 The following schematic illustrated what the DSKY interface looked like and what each thing on it did.

 The actual computation worked via three input NOR logic gates, which produced a binary 1 output only when both binary inputs were 0, and which produced 0 as output in every other case.
-Current drivers were used to configure the erasable memory, and bipolar transistors were used to select erasable memory.
+Current drivers were used to configuring the erasable memory, and bipolar transistors were used to select erasable memory.
 This schematic illustrates the way the circuitry and logic gates functioned:

 For convenience, the following schematic displays all of the various parts of the computer:

 The mere fact that the AGC was used to land a manned spacecraft on the moon and return it safely to earth should alone be enough to ensure its place in history.
 But this fact, however important, does not tell the whole story.